โ˜ฐ

 Compare Between 50,000 International Health Insurance Plan Options.

-No matter what your budget is, or what your needs and requirements are, our professional consultants can match you with a policy that best fits you or your group.
-Our policies can also cover a wide range of health services, including dental, maternity, specialist consultation, health emergency transportation, inpatient services, and many more.
+No matter what your budget is, our professional consultants can match you with a policy that best fits you or your group.
+Our policies can also cover a wide range of services, including dental, maternity, specialist consultation, health emergency transportation, inpatient services, and many more.

 Expatriates with family members can also secure international cover for the whole family.
 For international students or travelers in search of international health insurance or travel insurance, Pacific Prime is the go-to insurance brokerage for the best impartial advice and guidance.